July 23, 2025, 2:04 pm | Read time: 6 minutes

 Also interesting: Rapper Nura: “Sometimes people avoid my dog”

-Vera Int-Veen’s dog was terrified of children
+Vera Int-Veen’s dog had a panic fear of children

 What issues does Poppy have?